UniADC: A Unified Framework for Anomaly Detection and Classification: Related Work

-\textbf{Anomaly Classification.} Anomaly classification aims to identify the categories of detected anomalous regions, which remains highly challenging due to the scarcity of anomaly samples.
-ZipAF \cite{lyu2025mvrec} employs the AlphaCLIP model \cite{sun2024alpha} to extract region-contextual anomaly features and adopts a zero-initialized projection to align query features with cached anomaly features for few-shot anomaly classification.
+Anomaly classification aims to identify the categories of detected anomalies, which remains highly challenging due to the scarcity of anomaly samples.
+Despite its broad range of applications, this field has not yet been extensively explored.
+ZipAF \cite{lyu2025mvrec} employs the AlphaCLIP model \cite{sun2024alpha} to extract region-contextual anomaly features and adopts a zero-initialized projection to align query features with cached anomaly features for anomaly classification.
 However, it does not incorporate the anomaly detection process, which may result in degraded performance in practical scenarios.
-AnomalyNCD \cite{huang2025anomalyncd} integrates novel class discovery methods into the existing anomaly detection pipeline for anomaly detection and clustering.
-Recent work \cite{sadikaj2025multiads} proposes a zero-shot multi-type anomaly detection method, MultiADS, which trains the model to learn cross-domain anomaly priors for anomaly classification.
-However, due to the lack of targeted training, this method struggles to identify domain-specific anomaly types, such as identifying highly similar defects within a specific product \cite{song2013noise, huang2020surface, zhan2022fabric}.
+HypDFS \cite{li2026hyperbolic} follows the setting of ZipAF \cite{lyu2025mvrec} and models defect categories in hyperbolic space.
+AnomalyNCD \cite{huang2025anomalyncd} integrates novel class discovery methods into the anomaly detection pipeline for anomaly detection and clustering.
+MultiADS \cite{sadikaj2025multiads} focuses on zero-shot multi-type anomaly detection, training the model to learn cross-domain anomaly priors for defect classification.
+However, due to the lack of targeted training, this method struggles to identify domain-specific anomaly types, such as highly similar defects within a specific product \cite{song2013noise, huang2020surface, zhan2022fabric}.
+A recent work, PG-SFD \cite{luo2026dual}, shares a motivation similar to ours by jointly considering anomaly detection and classification rather than treating them as two independent stages.
+However, PG-SFD \cite{luo2026dual} mainly focuses on semi-supervised scenarios where anomaly annotations are available and adopts a multi-stage prototype-guided reconstruction paradigm, enabling the prediction of image-level anomaly categories.
+In contrast, UniADC targets low-data regimes with few or even no anomaly images and addresses this problem through controllable anomaly inpainting and implicit-normal discrimination, enabling precise pixel-level anomaly classification, which makes its technical route and practical focus fundamentally different.